D-CNG/Python/README.md

-# Projects
+# Python Projects
-Documentation of projects I've worked on in the past few years
+Documentation of python projects I've worked on in the past few years